-GET READY FOR COLD WEATHER
+PREPARE FOR COLD WEATHER

-Don't wait until cold weather is here before making sure your heating system is working properly.
-Preparing your heating system before winter will help you stay warm, cozy and safe this heating season.

-Follow these tips to make sure your heating system is ready when winter comes:
+Don't wait until cold weather is here before making sure your home's heating system is working properly.
+Stay warm, cozy and safe this winter by preparing now.
+Follow these tips to make sure your home's heating system is ready for when the temperature drops:

-- Have a licensed heating contractor perform a pre-winter furnace tuneup.
-A clean, well-maintained furnace can ensure that your heating system is running at maximum efficiency and ready to keep you warm when the weather turns cold.
-Refer to your local telephone directory for a list of licensed heating contractors in your area. - Change your furnace filter monthly.
-A dirty filter restricts the flow of heated air from your furnace, causing it to work harder and deliver less heat.
+Have a licensed heating contractor perform a pre-winter furnace tune-up.
+A clean, well-maintained furnace can ensure that your heating system is running at maximum efficiency and ready to keep you warm when its cold outside.
+Refer to a local directory or search online for licensed heating contractors.